How Can Students Develop Resilience?

 It can be of enormous benefit to young people, therefore, to create opportunities for them to get to know themselves.
 Know thyself were the words written over the entrance to the Oracle at Delphi.
 To know oneself was literally to hear the words of the gods.
 Teens are frequently pressured to perform socially and academically without their first considering what they are struggling for.
 How can we develop resilience until we know what it’s for – until we know what we are for?

-When I worked in Skid Row, a neighborhood in Downtown Los Angeles with the largest stable population of homeless people in the United States, we discussed myriad allocations of social resources to deal with mass addiction, crime, mental illness, poverty and violence.
+When I worked in Skid Row, a neighbourhood in Downtown Los Angeles with the largest stable population of homeless people in the United States, we discussed myriad allocations of social resources to deal with mass addiction, crime, mental illness, poverty and violence.
 It turned out that the cheapest and most effective way to resolve these issues was psychotherapy.
 Most people there did not have someone to talk to.
 As Irwin Yalom says, “It is the relationship that cures.”
 Caring about each other and connecting with each other is an essential nutrient for resilience.
 The most healing factor can simply be knowing someone wants you to heal.
 Young people want to know that their world wants them to be happy, not just function.
 As Freud wrote, “The needs of society run contrary to the needs of the individual.”

 Resilience in Education